LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 on LC Gitlab requires that all memmbers of the GitHub project are members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts.
-Gitlab CI will run automatically for such projects on pull requests that are made by project members.
-Otherwise, Gitlab CI must be run manually by a *blessed* GitHub user satisfying the constraints described above.
+Gitlab CI will run automatically for such projects on pull requests that are made by vetted project members.
+Otherwise, Gitlab CI must be run manually by a vetted GitHub user satisfying the constraints just described.

 The folowing sections describe contents of the RAJA repository that support Gitlab CI testing in the LC CZ, how they fit together to define our